harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 	| ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |
 	| **Assertion Consumer Service POST Binding URL**  | `https://app.harness.io/gateway/api/users/saml-login?accountId=<YOUR ACCOUNT ID>`                                             |

+6. Select **Save**.
-5. From the left hand menu, go to **Realm Settings** and click on **SAML 2.0 Identity Provider Metadata**
+7. From the left-nav menu, go to **Realm Settings**, then select **SAML 2.0 Identity Provider Metadata**.
+A new tab opens with XML data.

-6. A new tab/window will open with XML data.
-Save the data to a file to be used when configuring Harness.
+8. Save the data to a file to use when configuring Harness.

-(Optional) If you want to automatically sync group memberships in Harness based on group memberships in Keycloak, perform the following steps
+9. (Optional) If you want to automatically sync group memberships in Harness based on group memberships in Keycloak, perform the following steps.

-7. Go to your newly created Client and select the **Client Scopes** tab
+   1. Go to your newly-created Client, then select the **Client Scopes** tab.

-8. In the first row, click on the value in the *Assigned client scope* field
+   2. In the first row, select the value in the **Assigned client scope** field.

-9. Click **Configure a new mapper**, select **Group list** then configure with the following and **Save**
+   3. Select **Configure a new mapper**, then select **Group list**.
+   4. Configure the following settings.

 	| **Name**                       | **Description**                                                                                                                                 |
 	| ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |